Viper Comics

 Viper Comics is an American comics publisher that first published works in 2003.

 History

-Viper Comics is based in Texas, USA; according to its website it is based in Irving, an inner ring suburb of Dallas.
+Viper Comics is based in Texas, U.S.; according to its website it is based in Irving, an inner ring suburb of Dallas.
 Its president since its foundation is Jessie Garza.
 The company was established in 2001, though its first comics were printed in 2003, launching with Dead@17 and Moon Rush.
 Dead@17 was a "sleeper hit" for the company and received positive reviews.

 Viper Comic books have been distributed by Diamond Comic Distributors and their graphic novels are distributed through Diamond, Ingram Books, Baker & Taylor, Inc., and other distributors.

 Works published

 The following is a list of titles published by Viper Comics: